E1eveNn/shinnosuke/README.md

 ## Descriptions

-Shinnosuke is a high-level neural network's API that almost identity to Keras with slightly differences.
+Shinnosuke is a high-level neural network which API almost identity to Keras with slightly differences.
 It was written by Python only, and dedicated to realize experimentations quickly.

 Here are some features of Shinnosuke: